ansible/ansible/docs/docsite/rst/plugins/callback.rst

 Managing AdHoc
 ``````````````

-The :doc:`ansible <../ansible>` AdHoc command speifically uses a different callback plugin for stdout,
+The :doc:`ansible <../ansible>` AdHoc command specifically uses a different callback plugin for stdout,
-so there is an extra setting you need to enable it to use the stdout callback defined above, in :doc:`ansible.cfg <../config>`:
+so there is an extra setting in :doc:`ansible.cfg <../config>` you need to add to use the stdout callback defined above:

 .. code-block:: ini

     [defaults]
     bin_ansible_callbacks=True

-or as an environment variable:
+You can also set this as an environment variable:

 .. code-block:: shell